RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/info.md

 - Put the files from `/custom_components/skyq/` in your folder `<config directory>/custom_components/skyq/`

-For either install methid you must also:
+For either install method you must also:

 - Put the files from `/www/community/skyq/` in your folder `<config directory>/www/community/skyq/`